 One of the goals of the Arts Education program states that students should gain a lasting appreciation of art forms experienced as audience.
 Most students will have an opportunity to see a play or two a year when the high school drama club performs or when professional theatre companies are touring with their plays.
-In order for students to gain greater understanding and enjoyment out of their experiences as playgoers, it is important for the teacher to guide them through a process such as "Looking at Plays".
+In order for students to gain greater understanding and enjoyment out of their experiences as playgoers, it is important for the teacher to guide them through a process such as "Looking at Plays", included in this curriculum guide.